Stuycs-K/finalprojectapcs-5-jin-sophia-huang-hangqi/PROTOTYPE.md

     - ✅ make sure that you're still able to slide under pieces with the left and right movement as long as it's supposed to be physically possible
     - ✅ test clearing different amounts of lines at a time to make sure it all works
 4. Rotation by Fri 5/30
-    - make sure that T-spins are possible!
+    - ✅ make sure that T-spins are possible!
-    - be very careful to make sure rotations don't make blocks pass through one another; perhaps turn off the gravity to test various rotation situations
+    - ✅ be very careful to make sure rotations don't make blocks pass through one another; perhaps turn off the gravity to test various rotation situations
-    - make sure that all types of blocks can be rotated properly
+    - ✅ make sure that all types of blocks can be rotated properly
 5. End game by Mon 6/2
      - ✅ends game when blocks can no longer be drawn
 7. Other features (if possible)
-   - priority order is probably approximately image, ✅queue, ✅score, hold, ✅increased speed, ✅music, home screen
+   - priority order is probably approximately image, ✅queue, ✅score, ✅hold, ✅increased speed, ✅music, home screen